sodadata/docs/soda-cl/recon.md

 <br />

-To customize your reconciliation checks, you can borrow from the syntax of [failed rows checks]({% link soda-cl/failed-rows-checks.md %}) to execute SQL queries on the source and target datasets.
+To customize your metric reconciliation checks, you can borrow from the syntax of [failed rows checks]({% link soda-cl/failed-rows-checks.md %}) to execute SQL queries on the source and target datasets.
 You can also write a [user-defined check]({% link soda-cl/user-defined.md %}) to define a SQL query or a common table expression (CTE) that Soda executes on both datasets to reconcile data; see examples below.
 {% include code-header.html %}
 ```yaml
 reconciliation Production: